§ 4001 Legislative findings and statement of policy.

 § 4002 Definitions.

-(3) "Land disturbing activity" means any land change or construction activity for residential, commercial, industrial and institutional land use which may result in soil erosion from water or wind or movement of sediments or pollutants into state waters or onto lands in the State, or which may result in accelerated stormwater runoff, including, but not limited to, clearing, grading, excavating, transporting and filling of land.
+(4) “Land disturbing activity” or “land disturbance” means any land change or construction activity for residential, commercial, industrial, or institutional land use which may result in soil erosion from water or wind or movement of sediments or pollutants into state waters or onto lands in the State, or which may result in accelerated stormwater runoff, including clearing, grading, excavating, transporting, and filling of land.
 This paragraph does not apply to commercial forestry practices.

 a.
 For water quantity control, a system of vegetative, structural, and other measures that controls the volume and rate of stormwater runoff which may be caused by land disturbing activities or activities upon the land; and